Tech-invite3GPPspaceIETFspace

 PCC shall always be enabled in a network supporting IMS Multimedia Priority Services.

-HSS shall store IMS Priority Indication and Priority Level as part of the subscription information.
+The HSS shall store the IMS Priority Indication, the Priority Level and the MPS for Messaging indication as part of the subscription information/user profile.

 When the P-CSCF at the originating end determines that priority handling is required, the P-CSCF shall derive session information and interact with the PCRF/PCF providing the session information.
-The derived session information shall indicate the priority of the MPS session which depends if the Service User's priority level is known at this stage.
+The derived session information shall indicate the priority of the MPS session, which depends on whether the Service User's priority level is known at this stage.
 The PCC interaction between the P-CSCF and the PCRF/PCF is described in TS 23.203 and TS 23.503.

 The P-CSCF at the terminating end shall determine whether the INVITE message requires priority handling based on MPS priority indication and the originating Service User's priority level received from the originating network.
 If priority handling is required, P-CSCF shall derive the session information based on the Service User's priority level to indicate the priority of the MPS session and interact with the PCRF/PCF providing the session information.